London 2 For 1 Attraction Discounts With Travelcards & Train Tickets In 2014

 Author: Bob Handford

-One of the best long running promotions for visitors to London is the 2 for 1 admissions discount when you have a rail ticket.
+One of the best long running promotions for visitors to London is the 2 for 1 promotion sponsored by the railways.

 You have to check out each attraction’s individual rules and regulations when you print out the voucher from the web site, the above is the general rule but individual attractions may have other restrictions.

-The only places that sell Travelcards with the rail logo on are railway ticket offices at Central London mainline rail stations, (Paddington, Marylebone, Euston, Kings Cross, St Pancras, Liverpool Street, London Bridge, Charing Cross, Waterloo and Victoria).
-All these also have Underground ticket offices and some have information centres which sell Travelcards as well as rail ticket offices, purchasing from anywhere other than the train ticket offices do not qualify.
+The only places that sell Travelcards with the rail logo on are railway ticket offices at Central London mainline rail stations, (Paddington, Marylebone, Euston, Kings Cross, St Pancras, Liverpool Street, London Bridge, Charing Cross, Waterloo, Fenchurch Street and Victoria).
+All these also have Underground ticket offices and some have information centres which also sell Travelcards.
+Purchasing from anywhere other than the train ticket offices do not qualify.
 Travelcards bought on-line in advance do not qualify for 2 for 1.

 There are railways stations in the suburbs of London away from where most visitors stay which may sell tickets valid for 2 for 1.
 If a railway station is in one of the London public transport zonal areas it will sell both Travelcards and return rail tickets that are valid for 2 for 1.
 However, the ticket office at such stations must be operated by the railways for tickets to be valid for 2 for 1.

 Many stations are dual railways and underground/overground stations but unlike the mainline railway stations in Central London listed above do not have separate ticket offices.
 Some stations like Heathrow Airport and West Brompton as a result do not sell tickets valid for 2 for 1 whilst Ealing Broadway does.